 9. You might find that your doors are frozen shut if you’ve forgotten to rub your door seals with a suitable lubricant.
 If so, your best bet is to spray de-icer around the door seal and pull gently.
 Keep spraying and pulling and the door should eventually open as the de-icer penetrates.
 Don’t be tempted to rush things and force the door open; doing so will probably destroy the rubber seal and might even break the door handle.

 Once you’re in, please give the car time to heat up inside too.
 It might take ten minutes or more until your heater is pumping out hot air but it’s worth waiting because you risk the inside of the car steaming up as you drive along if you don’t.

-Nor am I’m the only one that hates being cold.
+Nor am I the only one who hates being cold.
 Batteries hate it too, and you might find that yours doesn’t have enough oomph in it to start your car if it’s very cold.
 You could carry a set of jump leads with you or you could do what I do and carry something like the WorkshopPlus SmartBox.